Support us by donating today!

 We have shared our property to house livestock during fires, we have shared the property with other rescue groups needing a place for animals to transition.
 We have many special relationships with rescues far and wide, in the US and overseas countries.
 We hope to be able to continue to help and advocate where needed.

-Sadly, by the end of June Big Dog Rescue as you know it will be disbanded.
-We will be focusing on transport, spay and neuter and have our facility at Roberts Ranch Lane re-purposed for disaster response and sheltering animals from families escaping from domestic abuse that are unable to keep their animals at family shelters
+In June of 2019 Big Dog Rescue as you knew it disbanded.
+We have been focusing on transport, spay and neuter and had our facility at Roberts Ranch Lane re-purposed for disaster response and sheltering animals from families escaping from domestic abuse that are unable to keep their animals at family shelters.

 We have built a wonderful caring community over the years.
-Keeping connected is important for us, we will keep Facebook open with updates on what we are working towards and so that we can stay connected with our adopted pets and their human families.
-Please keep posting those funny and fabulous fotos of you and your furry friends enjoying life.
+Keeping connected is important for us, we will keep Facebook open with updates so that we can stay connected with our adopted pets and their human families.
+Please keep posting those funny and fabulous photos of you and your furry friends enjoying life.
 We are also hoping to have several weekend get-togethers where volunteers and their pets can keep in touch with each other.
 Please email us if you are interested in meet-ups or you have ideas on get-togethers.

-I would like to thank each and every volunteer and foster parent for their support and commitment over the years I hope we can count on your support during our transition.
+We would like to thank each and every volunteer and foster parent for their support and commitment over the years.

 What is a dog’s life worth?